 – Be careful online too.
 Careful of dodgy sites, offensive content and of being addicted to the internet itself or to places like ebay or online shopping in general.

-- Keep internet passwords / other passwords secure and make them varied and unique, as far as you can - such as using numbers, smallcase and uppercase letters and symbols (eg. 2wE77*4bMY).
+– Keep internet passwords / other passwords secure and make them varied and unique for every website – such as using numbers, smallcase and uppercase letters and symbols (eg. 2wE77*4bMY).
 Consider changing passwords regularly.

-- Some online purchases now have the option of extra protection, such as a pin code, or a text to your phone (Paypal) or a memorable piece of information or extra code (Visa etc).
+– Some online purchases now have the option of extra protection, such as a pin code, or a text to your phone (Paypal), Google Authenticator or a memorable piece of information or extra code (Visa etc).
 Use them!!

 – Check your bank statements regularly and consider setting up online banking.
 Check for any unusual transactions.
 If your bank is decent they will sometimes stop your card if they detect suspicious activity on your card.